 Some commenters stated that the wetland field survey data are outdated and incomplete and suggested that surveys should be conducted prior to the preparation or approval of the Final EIR/EIS.
-As stated in Chapter 9, wetlands and non-wetland waters of the United States were documented between 1998 and 2003 in approximately 75% of the study area based on aerial photo interpretation and field verification (see Section 9.3.1, Vegetation and Wetland Resource Types in the Study Area).
+As stated in Chapter 9, wetlands and non-wetland waters of the United States were documented between 1998 and 2003 in approximately 75% of the study area based on aerial photo interpretation and field verification (see Vegetation and Wetland Resource Types in the Study Area section in Chapter 9).
 In addition, aquatic resource delineation experts spent several months conducting detailed aerial photo interpretation of wetlands and non-wetland waters (aquatic resources) using information listed in Appendix 9B, including Google Earth Pro aerial images of the entire study area from multiple years, but particularly March 2016, May 2017, and August 2018; review of the 1998-2003 field-surveyed data; climate and precipitation data; National Hydrography Dataset; National Wetland Inventory maps; soil survey data; topographic maps; and vernal pool distribution data.
-Details of the methods used for creating the updated aquatic resources delineation maps are provided in Appendix 9B, Section 9B.2.1, Sources of Background Information, and Section 9B.2.2, Methods for Delineation of Wetlands and Non-Wetland Waters.
+Details of the methods used for creating the updated aquatic resources delineation maps are provided in the Sources of Background Information and Methods for Delineation of Wetlands and Non-Wetland Waters sections of Appendix 9B.